Television in Greece: The beginning of HD broadcasting and the closure of ERT

 On 27 April 2011, the first transmission of a high definition free-to-air channel was made by the state-owned ERT HD.

 Two years later, on 11 June 2013, the Greek Government suspended the operations of the Hellenic Broadcasting Corporation (ERT) and automatically fired 2,656 employees, in one of the numerous spending cuts that had been implemented during Greek government-debt crisis.
 The plug was pulled at 23:10 during the news.
 On 11 June 2015, the new Government (made up of SYRIZA & ANEL parties) reinstated the operations of ERT by hiring back the personnel and broadcasting the three ERT channels ERT1, ERT2, ERT3.

 The selling of 902 TV

-On late 2013, 902 TV, owned by the Communist Party, was sold to a Cypriot-based company A-Orizon Media Ltd. On 11 September, of the same year, the channel was renamed to Epsilon TV.
+On late 2013, 902 TV, owned by the Communist Party, was sold to a Cypriot-based company A-Orizon Media Ltd. On 11 September, of the same year, the channel was renamed Epsilon TV.
 After four years, the network once again sold, this time to Ivan Savides' company Dimera Media Investments Limited.
 On 24 August 2018, Epsilon TV was replaced by OPEN BEYOND.